Singapore Company Registration

 Who can Register a Company in Singapore?

-ACRA is a regulator of financial reporting and public accounting, and also governs the registration of Singapore companies to ensure they adhere to all of its compliance requirements.
+ACRA is a regulator of financial and public accounting and also governs the registration of Singapore companies to ensure they adhere to all of its compliance requirements.

-Basic Requirements for Registering a Company in Singapore
+Basic Requirements for Incorporating a Company in Singapore

 Selecting a Company Name